SWN-group-at-TU-Berlin/LILA/README.md

 ## References
 LILA is fully presented and tested in [Daniel et al. (2022)](DOI:10.1061/(ASCE)WR.1943-5452.0001535):
 ```
-Daniel et al. (forthcoming) "A sequential pressure-based algorithm for data-driven Leakage Identification
-and model-based Localization in water distribution networks" Journal of Water Resources Planning and Management.
+Daniel, I., Pesantez, J., Letzgus, S., Khaksar Fasaee, M.A., Alghamdi, F., Berglund, E., Mahinthakumar, G. and Cominola, A., 2022.
+A Sequential Pressure-Based Algorithm for Data-Driven Leakage Identification and Model-Based Localization in Water Distribution Networks.
+Journal of Water Resources Planning and Management, 148(6), p.04022025.
 DOI:10.1061/(ASCE)WR.1943-5452.0001535
 ```
 LILA derives from an initial version of the algorithm presented in [Daniel et al. (2020)](https://doi.org/10.5281/zenodo.3924632) and used during the BattLeDIM competition: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3924632.svg)](https://doi.org/10.5281/zenodo.3924632)
 ```